Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 According to Salesforce, “among high-performing teams, 88% say a customer journey strategy is critical to the success of their overall marketing.”

-An effective customer journey map will include all of the customer touchpoints a shopper interacts with on the way to making a purchase.
+An effective customer journey map will include each customer touchpoint a shopper interacts with on the way to making a purchase.

 If you’re looking to create this document from scratch or looking for ways to improve your map, below are some customer journey map examples from highly successful companies.